 How to Become a Certified Wound Care Nurse

-Certified wound care nurses (CWCNs) work in a unique healthcare niche—wound management.
+Certified wound care nurses (CWCNs) work in the unique healthcare niche of wound management.
 They are the specialists who assess, treat and monitor patients’ wounds and promote health management practices that prevent recurrence.
 Their work helps to minimize suffering and loss of function as well as serious and even life-threatening complications.

 In addition to providing direct care, certified wound care nurses educate patients, caretakers and other medical professionals on the management and prevention of wounds.
 They serve as key resource people for physicians, nurses and other members of the care team in hospitals and other inpatient settings.
-These professionals also provide continuing education for certified nursing assistants and other front-line professionals who care for bedridden patients, as bedridden patients are prone to complex pressure ulcers called bedsores, which can be very resistant to healing.
-In community settings, certified wound care nurses support and educate people living with diabetes, those receiving certain cancer treatments, people with limited mobility and others who are at risk for developing chronic wounds.
+These nurses also provide continuing education for certified nursing assistants and other front-line professionals who care for bedridden patients, as bedridden patients are prone to complex pressure ulcers called bedsores, which can be very resistant to healing.
+In community settings, CWCNs support and educate people living with diabetes, those receiving certain cancer treatments, people with limited mobility and others who are at risk for developing chronic wounds.

 As leaders and consultants within the health care industry, wound care nurses make an enormous difference in the quality of their patients' lives by minimizing the potentially severe consequences of wounds.
 These professionals take great satisfaction in seeing their patients heal from their wounds and return to their homes, families and jobs.